fuzzylabs/edge-vision-power-estimation/docs/TrainingConfiguration.md

 ```

-- `data`: The data configuration provides a way to configure location of training data on local filesystem and CNN models to be used as test dataset.
+- `data`: The data configuration provides a way to configure the location of training data on local filesystem and CNN models to be used as test dataset.

-- `model`: The model configuration contains number of cross validation to perform
+- `model`: The model configuration contains the number of cross validations to perform

-- `mlflow`: The mlflow configuration provides parameter to either enable or disable mlflow tracking.
+- `mlflow`: The mlflow configuration provides parameters to either enable or disable MLFlow tracking.
 Additionally, if tracking is enabled it provides configuration for storing and tracking the experiments.
 By default, we use DagsHub MLflow server.

 The configuration is present for our DagsHub repo.
 You can also modify it to run and store experiments on your DagsHub repo.